Azure/terraform-azurerm-avm-ptn-function-app-storage-private-endpoints/README.md

 ### <a name="input_new_service_plan"></a> [new\_service\_plan](#input\_new\_service\_plan)

+Description:   DEPRECATED, use `create_service_plan` and `service_plan` instead.

-Description:   A map of objects that represent a new App Service Plan to create for the Function App.
+  A map of objects that represent a new App Service Plan to create for the Function App.

   - `name` - (Optional) The name of the App Service Plan.
   - `resource_group_name` - (Optional) The name of the resource group to deploy the App Service Plan in.
   - `location` - (Optional) The Azure region where the App Service Plan will be deployed.
 Defaults to the location of the resource group.
   - `sku_name` - (Optional) The SKU name of the App Service Plan.
-Defaults to `B1`.
+Defaults to `P1v2`.
   - `app_service_environment_resource_id` - (Optional) The resource ID of the App Service Environment to deploy the App Service Plan in.
   - `maximum_elastic_worker_count` - (Optional) The maximum number of workers that can be allocated to this App Service Plan.
   - `worker_count` - (Optional) The number of workers to allocate to this App Service Plan.